spice-herald/QETpy/docs/example_demos/fitting_demo.rst

      'update_signal']

-Let's run the Optimum Filter without and with a time-shifting degree of freedom.
+Let’s run the Optimum Filter without and with a time-shifting degree of freedom.

 .. code:: ipython3